gradle/gradle/design-docs/component-metadata.md

 - Test coverage for publishing with extra-info set
 - Test coverage for accessing ivy status in component metadata rules

-### Open issues

-- Component metadata rules get called twice when a cached version is found and an updated version is also found in a repository

 ## Story: Build script reports all versions tested for dynamic version

 This story takes a step toward allowing a build author to provide logic for selecting the correct version for a dynamic dependency.